[LUM#14] Bottling France

-Is it possible to be small and still succeed in export?
-To answer this question, Carole Maurel* and Foued Cheriet**, two management researchers, examined the case of ten French in the French wine industry.
-Perceptions of failure and success, international trajectories and export strategies, can small size be an asset on the international market?
-A study published in 2020 in the journal Management international.
+Can a small business be successful in exporting?
+To answer this question, Carole Maurel* and Foued Cheriet**, two management researchers, examined the cases of ten French wine SMEs French wine producers.
+Perceptions of failure and success, international trajectories and export strategies: can small size be an asset in the international market?
+A study published in 2020 in the journal International Management.

 Failure and success

-While France, Italy and Spain remain the traditional and historic wine makers, American, Australian, South African and Chilean production is flowing like water, and their strategies are not the same as ours, as Foued Cheriet, a specialist in agri-food strategies, points out: "In France, we don't have any powerful brands, and the market is very fragmented, with many small companies having to compete with the giants of the sector.
-French wine is structured around its AOCs, its terroirs, its geography - in short, its small producers.
-To understand how this large category of SMEs reacts to export, Carole Maurel and Foued Cheriet surveyed ten wine-producing SMEs with very heterogeneous profiles.
+While France, Italy, and Spain remain the traditional and historic producers of wine, American, Australian, South African, and Chilean wines are flooding the market, and their strategies are not the same as ours, as Foued Cheriet, a specialist in agri-food strategies, points out: "In France, we don't have any powerful brands, and the market is highly fragmented, with many small businesses having to compete with giants in the industry. " French wine is structured around its AOCs, its terroirs, its geography, in short, its small producers.
+To understand how this large category of SMEs reacts to exports, Carole Maurel and Foued Cheriet surveyed ten wine-producing SMEs with very diverse profiles.

 Three strategic profiles